davidmigloz/langchain_dart/packages/langchain/README.md

 essential components in a wide range of applications, such as question-answering, summarization, translation, and text generation.

 The adoption of LLMs is creating a new tech stack in its wake.
-However, most emerging libraries and tools are being predominantly developed for the Python and JavaScript ecosystems.
+However, emerging libraries and tools are predominantly being developed for the Python and JavaScript ecosystems.
 As a result, the number of applications leveraging LLMs in these ecosystems has grown exponentially.

 In contrast, the Dart / Flutter ecosystem has not experienced similar growth, which can likely be